 You Thought You Were Talking to an Adult

-Sometimes it can be difficult to tell if someone is over the age of 18 or not.
-Individuals who believed they were speaking with someone over the age of 18 should not be charged with annoying or molesting a child.
+Sometimes it can be difficult to tell if someone is over 18 or not.
+Individuals who believe they speak with someone over 18 should not be charged with annoying or molesting a child.